Blaser R93

 In 2002, more than 100,000 complete Blaser R93 rifles had been produced.
 By 2017, more than 200,000 R93 rifles had been produced, but it is not clear whether the R93 Tactical variant is included in these numbers.

 History

 The predecessor of the R93 was the 60 degree turn bolt action Blaser R84, which was discontinued after the introduction of the R93 in 1993.

-The successor of R93, Blaser R8, was introduced in 2008.
-Production of the R93 ended by 2017.
+The successor of the R93, the Blaser R8, was introduced in 2008.
+Production of the R93 ended by 2017, though Blaser continued to offer spare parts as stock allowed.

 Design features

 Modularity

 The Blaser R93 is a truly modular system built around an aluminium alloy frame, offering differing stocks and barrels varying length and thickness available in chamberings from .22 LR to .375 H&H Magnum/.416 Remington Magnum/.458 Winchester Magnum size.
 It also came in caliber 28 (13.97 mm; 0.550 in) as a shotgun/slug barrel.

 The barrel has a quick-change design which lets the user switch barrels using two screws and a hex key.
 Different bolt heads for different groups of calibers and magazine inserts are also user changeable, making the Blaser R93 a modular firearm capable of using a multitude of calibers in its chassis.
 A R93 Rimfire conversion kit was also available in .22 Long Rifle and .17 HMR consisting of a new magazine, barrel, bolt head and bolt catch insert.

 The rifle has a shorter overall length compare to more traditional designs due to the trigger being placed under the magazine.
 The rifle also has a reputation for being easy to disassemble and reassemble which can be an advantage when doing maintenance or during travelling, and has a reputation for having a repeatable zero upon reassembly.